google/neuroglancer/docs/user-guide/skeleton_editing.rst

    }

 ``chunk_size`` is specified in CATMAID project-space nanometers. ``limit`` is the maximum node count expected for that spatial level and is required.
+A ``limit`` of ``0`` is allowed only on the finest spatial level and means that level is complete/unlimited.
 ``cache_provider`` is optional and, when present, is passed to CATMAID node-list requests.
 If ``read_only`` is not set to ``false``, Neuroglancer treats the source as read-only: skeletons can be inspected, but edit actions are disabled.